Audi RS E-Tron GT Sounds Like The Future In Autobahn Top Speed Run

 With wider summer tires more suitable to channel the immense torque to the road, those times should drop a bit.
 While it's no Porsche Taycan Turbo S or Tesla Model S Plaid, the RS E-Tron GT is a solid first attempt from Audi as far as providing a mélange of performance and practicality without a combustion engine.
 More of that practicality could be planned as there are reports there will be a wagon to mirror the Taycan Cross Turismo debuting tomorrow.

-Source: Automann-TV / YouTube
+Sources: Automann-TV / YouTube, carwow / YouTube

 About this article

-Note: Update: A new video from Carwow shows the RS E-Tron GT doing three consecutive 0-62 mph (0-100 km/h) runs in three seconds flat.